Symmetric Matrices: Theory and Applications: Classification

+because '$\tan$' and '$\arctan$' are continuous functions.
+Thus we have shown that the countably infinite group of rational points on $Q$ lies dense in $Q$.
+By expanding the group operation in Remark a) to points with real coordinates $t_1,u_1,t_2,u_2$ the whole quadric $Q$ becomes a group.
+So due to Theorem \ref{thm_diag}, Lemma \ref{lem_normalisation} and Remark a) every ellipse and every hyperbola can be equipped with a group operation and contains some countably infinite and dense subgroup (of points not necessarily with rational coordinates) . \end{rem}

-Since the author knows nor how the investigation of the whole set of equivalence classe can be restricted to integers without loosing generality (in due consideration of the latter two numerical examples) neither any applications of rational transformations to other areas than number theory we will be content with settling the classical problem of deciding whether two symmetric matrices are rationally equivalent.
+The author neither knows how the investigation of the whole set of equivalence classes of rational symmetric matrices can be restricted to integral symmetric matrices without loosing generality (in due consideration of Examples \ref{ex_rational_transf} and \ref{eq_gcd}); nor does he know any applications of rational transformations to other areas than number theory.
+Therefore we shall be content with settling the classical problem of deciding whether two arbitrary rational symmetric matrices are rationally equivalent.
 This will be achieved by Theorem \ref{thm_ratequiv}.
 Therefore we need the following theorem of Hasse \cite{Hasse} about local fields (s.
 Remark \ref{rem_local}) that uses also ideas of Minkowski in \cite{Minkowski}.\footnote{A further tool in the theory of classification over the rationals is Corollary \ref{cor_witt}.}

 \begin{thm} A quadratic form with rational coefficients represents zero if and only if it does so over $\mathbb{R}$ and over the local field $\mathbb{Q}_p$ for every prime $p$. \end{thm} \begin{proof} See \cite{Cassels}, ch.6, thm.1.1! \end{proof}